CWJ to Supreme Court: Include at Least Four Women on Committee for Appointing Rabbinic Judges

 The January 31 decision dismissing the husband’s effort to overturn a 700,000-shekel [about $188,000] lower court judgment against him for withholding the get offers hope to other wives chained to dead marriages, according to some agunah activists.
 Others who advocate for agunot say that the case will have no impact outside of Israel.
 An agunah is a woman who may not remarry because her estranged husband will not give her a divorce.

-the husband has refused to give his wife a get for all of the intervening 16 years since then.
+The couple at the center of the recent Israeli court decision lived together for just three months after their wedding, and the husband has refused to give his wife a get for all of the intervening 16 years since then.

 The Appellate Court judgment reads, in part: